 Selecting SDTEST opens up a sound test menu, but there is only a blank white screen, so it's hard to use.
 A will play a song/sound effect, B will stop all sounds playing, and the D-Pad will change the selection.

 Selecting START immediately spawns you here, at level 99, equipped with the Axe Armor, Black Panther, and Skula souls, armed with the Claihm Solais, and wearing Dracula's Tunic and Satan's Ring.
 Most likely used for testing the final boss in its proper environment.

 Selecting OBJTEST brings up this sprite of Julius Belmont, which loops through his idle animation.
 Pressing Down on the D-Pad allows you to watch his next animations.

 Selecting 2229 immediately spawns you in this room in the Clock Tower, right into a hazard.
-Pressing Start will just make the game stop, with some objects still move when pausing (Much like Maxim mode in Castlevania: Harmony of Dissonance).
+Pressing Start will just make the game stop, with some objects still moving when pausing (Much like Maxim mode in Castlevania: Harmony of Dissonance).
 Select button doesn't work.

 - Ironically, in final version's Julius mode the game cannot be paused by pressing Start directly during action.

 Selecting 2739 brings up another graphics testing menu.
-The functions that have text "PUSH SELECT + B TO EXIT." written on screen can be quit by using said command.
+The functions that have text "PUSH SELECT + B TO EXIT." written on-screen can be quit by using said command.